d-Rickyy-b/d-rickyy-b.github.io/_posts/2020-10-25-zerotier-one.md

   <figcaption>Figure 1: Customer Router VPN (<a href="https://creativecommons.org/licenses/by-nd/4.0/">CC BY-ND 4.0</a>)</figcaption>
 </figure>

-With ZT I would be directly connected to those clients which installed the ZeroTier One software and joined the same network as I did.
+With ZT I would be directly connected only to those clients which installed the ZeroTier One software and joined the same network as I did.
-But I couldn't contact any other device on that same network.
+But I couldn't contact any other device on the router network.

 ### Example 2: Site2Site VPN
-Another example to compare ZT with is classical Site2Site VPN.
+Another thing to compare ZT with is classical Site2Site VPN.
 Usually companies use that to connect two or more of their branch offices to the headquaters - or to interconnect branche offices.
 It roughly looks like figure 2.

 <figure>
   <a href="/assets/img/2020-10-25-zerotier-one/zerotierOneVPN.png">